 Yes.
 Adults who have not received some vaccines are recommended to receive them.
 For example the MMR vaccine that protects against measles mumps and rubella is recommended for adults who have never received this vaccine.
-Talk to a member of the local HSE vaccination team, your GP or nurse.
+Talk to a member of the local Catch-up Vaccination Team, your family doctor (GP) or nurse.